upjs/facile-validator/README.md

 ### Custom error messages
 _New in version 1.12.0_

 Previously, if an x-regex rule failed, a generic error message 'The value doesn't match the pattern' was displayed.
-For more convenience, you can now show your own error messages based an arbitrary conditions.
+For more convenience, you can now show your own error messages based on arbitrary conditions.
 To do so, use the `x-regex` rule like the below (see `password`):
 ```js
 const v = new Validator(form, {
   xRules: {